SaadYum/regex-helper/README.md

 - User can select the RegExp function to be applied from a dropdown - test, search, or match
 - User can see a message indicating the result of the selected RegExp function.

+# NOTE
+Use regular expression without `/` around it.
+The form accepts only the actual expression string.